-Chapter 30 of the book of Genesis in Friulian is a challenging read; you will come across a great deal of new vocabulary.
-As usual, this vocabulary has been summarised in each of the groupings below.
-The subject of this thirtieth chapter is l’imbroi di Jacop (Jacob’s scheme).
-You will recognise the noun imbroi as being related to the verb imbroiâ, meaning to trick, to fool, to dupe, and which you have encountered a number of times already in your readings.
+The subject of this thirtieth chapter of the book of Genesis is: l’imbroi di Jacop (Jacob’s scheme).
+The masculine imbroi is related to the verb imbroiâ, meaning to trick, to deceive, which you have encountered a number of times in your readings.

 If you are arriving on this site for the first time, begin your study of the Friulian language here.